conda/constructor/docs/source/construct-yaml.md

 You can disable it altogether if you set this key to `""` (empty string).
 (MacOS only).

+### `post_install_pages`

+_required:_ no<br/>
+_types:_ list, string<br/>

+Adds extra pages to the installers to be shown after installation.

+For PKG installers, these can be compiled `installer` plug-ins or directories containing an Xcode project.
+In the latter case, constructor will try and compile the project file using `xcodebuild`.

+For Windows, the extra pages must be `.nsi` files.
+They will be inserted as-is before the conclusion page.

 ### `conclusion_file`

 _required:_ no<br/>